themustafaomar/vue-middleware/docs/basics.md

 }
 ```

-## Guest Guard
+## Guard

 When you create your authentication system, likely you will need to check if the user is trying to access login, register pages.. when it's already logged in

-In this senario the guest guard comes in to play, notice how we're going to use the same middleware but this time with guest guard to identity the guest pages, take a look the [earlier example](#creating-middleware-file) to get it into your mind.
+In this senario the guard comes in to play, notice how we're going to use the same middleware but this time with guest guard to identity the guest pages, take a look the [earlier example](#creating-middleware-file) to get it into your mind.

+Feel free to add new value as a guard and you will receive this value in the middleware, by default if you don't pass a guard value it's be undefined.

 ```ts
 {